The critical conditions for success

 Tax Governance

-• Analyse and evaluate weaknesses
+• Analyze and evaluate weaknesses

-• Review status of remediation
+• Review the status of remediation

-• Consider changes in control environment
+• Consider changes in the control environment

-• Draw conclusion about the level of ‘in control’
+• Conclude the level of ‘in control.’

 • assign tasks and responsibilities